-A bizarre encounter between the president and the king of rock and roll
+An Oval Office photograph captured the bizarre encounter between the king of rock and roll and the president

 The image looks like a computer-generated joke, or maybe a snapshot from some parallel universe where the dead icons of the 20th century hang out together—even Elvis Presley and Richard Nixon.

 But the picture is genuine, an official White House photograph of a bizarre encounter that occurred in this universe, in the Oval Office on December 21, 1970.